 This Nerf blaster is meant for a total Overwatch fan, but it's a quality blaster even for kids who aren't into the game.

-Pros: You get two Reaper blasters, plus a replica Reaper face mask.
-Each of these two breech-load blasters holds eight rounds and fires them at a velocity of 90 feet per second.
+The Nerf blaster holds eight rounds and fires them at a velocity of 90 feet per second.
+That’s fast.
+And hard.

 Fortnite fans, rejoice.
 This motorized blaster is inspired by the one used in Fortnite.